Sneha-Raj05/WanderLust/README.md

 # 🌍 Wanderlust – Travel Booking Platform

 *Wanderlust* is a full-stack web application for discovering and booking stays across various destinations.
-Designed with clean UI, secure authentication, and real-time map integration using Google Maps, it's inspired by platforms like Airbnb and Booking.com .
+Designed with clean UI, secure authentication, and real-time map integration using Leaflet Maps, it's inspired by platforms like Airbnb and Booking.com .

 ## ✨ Features